r4victor/tenthousandmeters/content/blog/python_bts_12.md

 The `async`/`await` pattern has gained popularity in recent years.
 Concurrency is as relevant today as ever, and traditional approaches for achieving it, such as OS threads and callbacks, cannot always provide an adequate solution.
 OS threads work fine in some cases, but in many other cases the concurrency can be implemented much better at the language/application level.
 A callback-based event loop is techically as good as any `async`/`await` solution, but who likes writing callbacks?

-I'm not saying that `async`/`await` is the only right approach to concurrency.
+It's not to say that `async`/`await` is the only right approach to concurrency.
 Many find other approaches to be better.
 Take the [communicating sequential processes model](https://en.wikipedia.org/wiki/Communicating_sequential_processes) implemented in [Go](https://golang.org/doc/effective_go#concurrency) and [Clojure](https://clojuredocs.org/clojure.core.async) or the [actor model](https://en.wikipedia.org/wiki/Actor_model) implemented in [Erlang](https://erlang.org/doc/getting_started/conc_prog.html) and [Akka](https://doc.akka.io/docs/akka/current/typed/guide/introduction.html) as examples.
 Still, `async`/`await` seems to be the best model we have in Python today.

 Python didn't invent `async`/`await`.
 You can also find it in [C#](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/), [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), [Rust](https://rust-lang.github.io/async-book/01_getting_started/01_chapter.html), and [Swift](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html), to name a few.
 I'm biased towards Python's implementation because I understand it best, but objectely, it's not the most refined.
 It mixes generators, generator-based coroutines, native coroutines, `yield from` and `await`, which makes it harder to understand.
 Nevertheless, once you understand these concepts, Python's `async`/`await` seems pretty straightforward.